NLeSC-Storyteller/QueryBuilder/README.md

 ## Troubleshooting

 The user may encounter an interface with one or more empty lists under the list categories.
-This is probably due to a malfuction in the preprocessing steps.
+This is probably due to a malfunction in the preprocessing steps.
 Please see the https://github.com/NLeSC-Storyteller/query-builder-preprocessing repository for tips on how to resolve these issues.

 ### Connect to the docker container for troubleshooting
 **linux**